realm/realm-dart/README.md

     ```
     A new file `catalog.g.dart` will be created next to the `catalog.dart`.

-    _*This file should be committed to source control_
+    _*The generated file should be committed to source control_

 * Use the RealmObject class `Item` with Realm.